helenclx/leilukin-site/src/links/pages/mass-effect-le-mod-list.md

 {{ container "article", "content__section" }}
 ## {{ cite "Mass Effect Legendary Edition" }} Modding Tools

-* [ME3Tweaks Mod Manager](https://me3tweaks.com/modmanager/): This mod manager can be used for both the original edition and the Legendary Edition of the Mass Effect trilogy.
+* [ME3Tweaks Mod Manager](https://me3tweaks.com/modmanager/): This mod manager can be used on both the original edition and the Legendary Edition of the {{ cite "Mass Effect" }} trilogy.
+    - If you play {{ cite "Mass Effect Legendary Edition" }} on Linux, refer to [Parilia](https://parilia.dev/)'s ["ME3 Tweaks on Linux"](https://parilia.dev/a/gaming/me3-linux/) guide ([archived](https://web.archive.org/web/20250624090054/https://parilia.dev/a/gaming/me3-linux/)), which is based on Steam user SLABBY's ["Running ME Mod Manager on Steam Deck"](https://steamcommunity.com/sharedfiles/filedetails/?id=2924374014) guide ([archived](https://web.archive.org/web/20250624090106/https://steamcommunity.com/sharedfiles/filedetails/?id=2924374014)), for how to mod MELE on Linux.
 * [Mass Effect Legendary Edition Character Code Translator](https://answers.ea.com/t5/Mass-Effect-Legendary-Edition/Import-your-Shepard-from-the-original-trilogy/td-p/10340553): This app allows you to convert your Shepard’s face code from the original edition of {{ cite "Mass Effect 2" }} and {{ cite "3" }} into the Legendary Edition.
 The Legendary Edition adds new options to the character creator, so you cannot just directly copy and paste the face code from the original edition and expect your Shepard to look the same in LE. [[(Download Mass Effect Legendary Edition Character Code Translator from Google Drive)](https://drive.google.com/drive/u/0/folders/1ixMj8Eyvfu6DVczMgSIR826xPO1GfMym)]
-* [Trilogy Save Editor](https://www.nexusmods.com/masseffectlegendaryedition/mods/20): A save editor for the {{ cite "Mass Effect" }} trilogy.
+* [Trilogy Save Editor](https://www.nexusmods.com/masseffectlegendaryedition/mods/20) ([Linux Version](https://www.nexusmods.com/masseffectlegendaryedition/mods/1605)): A save editor for the {{ cite "Mass Effect" }} trilogy.
 If you are using any custom hair mods, using a save editor is required.
 {{ /container }}

 {{ container "article", "content__section" }}